III. Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet, Incubator Lifescape

 As I have noted on occasion, my 1960 degree is in engineering thermodynamics from Brooklyn Polytechnic Institute, now NYU Poly.
-Back then long ago the field was mainly about the three laws for steam power plants.
-In 1987 I had lunch at a complexity conference with Ilya Prigogine, the prime founder of a later turn to nonequilibrium thermodynamics.
-This Thermodynamics of Life section seeks to report and document such 20th century advances as they continued to flourish in the 2000s.
-Since around 2010, aided by Internet worldwide collaborations, such studies of energy source, usage, dissipation, and began to merge with quantum mechanical physics via common theoretical convergences.
-Into the later 2010s, these composite endeavors have spread to an extent and depth to now merit their own subsection.
+Back then the field was mainly about the three laws for steam power plants.
+In 1987 I had lunch at a complexity conference with Ilya Prigogine, the 1970s Nobel founder of nonequilibrium thermodynamics.
+Since around 2010, aided by Internet worldwide collaborations, such studies of energy source, usage, dissipation, and entropies, widely conceived, began to merge with quantum mechanical physics by way of corresponding theoretical finesses.
+Into the late 2010s, these composite endeavors have spread and grown to an extent and depth that they merit their own subsection.

 Alicki, Robert and Ronnie Kosloff.
 Introduction to Quantum Thermodynamics: History and Prospects. arXiv:1801.08314.
 A University of Gdansk, Poland physicist and a Hebrew University of Jerusalem chemist provide a 45 page tutorial update to this expansive 21st century integral synthesis, advance and productive implementation of these two primary theories of an energetic natural creation.